 You don’t need crystals, candles, or any special equipment to start.
 All you need is:

-- A lunar calendar (Sidera shows you real-time sidereal moon positions)
+2. A lunar calendar (Sidera shows you real-time Moon phases and transits)

 Write your intention at the next new moon.
 Follow the phases.
 Review at the full moon.
 Rest during the waning crescent.
 Repeat.